istio/tools/upgrade/README.md

     ```

 * When TEST_SCENARIO is configured as *upgrade*,
-during testing, Istio will be upgraded.
+Istio will be upgraded.
 The following is an example command
 to configure this test scenario:

     ```bash